lightkurve/lkspacecraft/README.rst

 Citing
 ======

-If you find ``lkorbit`` useful in your research, please cite it and give us a GitHub star!
+If you find ``lkspacecraft`` useful in your research, please cite it and give us a GitHub star!

 If you use Lightkurve for work or research presented in a publication, we request the following acknowledgment or citation: